mahnaz007/ImagePreprocessing/docs/usage.md

 **Execution**
 You can run the tool for one participant or an entiere project.
+Before the BIDS validation can be run, the tmp_dcm2bids directory should be removed to prevent any errors.
+The tmp_dcm2bids folder is created during the BIDSing process and not further needed.

 To run it for one participant you will run the container from the terminal with the following command: